mleiv/SerializableData/README.md

     data["url"].url == NSURL(string: "http://www.example.com")
 }

-I will probably add CGSize and CGPoint and CGFrame eventually also, because I use those a lot and they are a pain to parse in and out of json.
+I will probably add CGSize and CGPoint and CGRect eventually also, because I use those a lot and they are a pain to parse in and out of json.

 ## Creating Serializable Objects